atomfinger/toUUID/why_touuid.md

 The UUID presented in the message above doesn't exist in our dataset.
 It quickly becomes confusing when some IDs are present in the dataset, while others are randomly generated.

-There's an argument to why we might want to assert on whole objects rather than a specific field, and .toUUID() doesn't prevent developers from doing so.
-In those instances, just like with our previous section's list test, .toUUID() makes it easier to identify the source record while the exact implementation looks very similar to the one implemented using random UUIDs.
+There's an argument to why we might want to assert on whole objects rather than a specific field, and toUUID doesn't prevent developers from doing so.
+In those instances, just like with our previous section's list test, toUUID makes it easier to identify the source record while the exact implementation looks very similar to the one implemented using random UUIDs.

-#### Value proposition of .toUUID() vs random UUIDs
+#### Value proposition of toUUID vs random UUIDs

-- .toUUID() makes it easier to identify the records that triggered the test fault
+- toUUID makes it easier to identify the records that triggered the test fault
-- .toUUID() gives developers other ways of expressing their tests
+- toUUID gives developers other ways of expressing their tests
-- .toUUID() allows developers to write tests without holding a state of non-deterministic values
+- toUUID allows developers to write tests without holding a state of non-deterministic values
-- .toUUID() can cut down on the amount of code required when testing against a dataset
+- toUUID can cut down on the amount of code required when testing against a dataset

-## .toUUID() vs new UUID(...)
+## toUUID vs new UUID(...)

 The UUID constructor takes to longs, and we can manipulate this to generate simple UUIDs as well: